Rat Control Tips

 - Avoid storing food in garages and storage sheds at night unless in rat-proof covered metal containers

-Step Three: INSIDE your home use traps, not poison bait!
+4. Inside your home use traps, not poison bait.

-- Poisoned rats may die inside walls or attics, creating odors and attracting flies
+- Use snap traps indoors since poisoned rats may die inside walls or attics, creating odors and attracting flies

 - Place traps at entry points, or where you have seen rat droppings